laminlabs/lamindb/docs/cli.md

 ### disconnect

-Unset the default database for this environment or directory.
+Unset the default database for this directory.

-- Without `--here`, it clears the global default instance.
+- With `--here`, it clears the default database for the current directory.
-- With `--here`, it removes the nearest local marker from the current directory hierarchy and unsets `dev-dir` for that instance.
+- Without `--here`, it clears the default database for the entire home directory.

 For example:

 ```
+lamin disconnect --here
 lamin disconnect
-lamin disconnect --here
 ```

 Options: